Cosmological analysis of the DESI DR1 Lyman alpha 1D power spectrum: Results

 The green contours correspond to the analysis of FFT-based measurements using forests with $\mathrm{SNR}>3$ per pixel.
 While the resulting constraints are consistent with those of the baseline analysis at the $1\,\sigma$ level, the associated fit probability is lower by six orders of magnitude.
 Achieving a comparable fit probability for the FFT and QMLE analyses requires inflating the statistical uncertainties by 18\% for the FFT variation, compared to only by 5\% in the baseline.
 This discrepancy further motivates our choice of QMLE measurements for the baseline analysis.

 In the left panel of \cref{fig:variations_cov}, the orange contours show the results obtained when omitting the 5\% inflation of the statistical errors, while the green contours correspond to the case where systematic errors are added to the covariance matrix assuming no correlation across scales, instead of full correlation as in the baseline setup (see \cref{sec:data}).
 The cosmological constraints obtained from these variations are fully consistent with those of the baseline analysis.
 The fit probability decreases from 22 to 0.6\% when the statistical uncertainties are not inflated, and increases to 40\% when systematic errors are assumed to be uncorrelated.
 Since systematic uncertainties are unlikely to be fully correlated across scales, a more realistic treatment of these correlations would likely yield a higher fit probability.
+We also find that the cosmological constraints improve by only $\simeq 10\%$ when the error bars are not inflated, indicating that this pragmatic choice does not result in a significant loss of constraining power.

 In the right panel, the orange, green, and purple contours show the results obtained when we include emulator errors following different approaches: uncorrelated across redshift bins, uncorrelated across both redshifts and scales, and excluded altogether, respectively.
 The constraints remain consistent with the baseline analysis at the $1\,\sigma$ level in all cases, with the worse agreement occurring when we ignore emulator errors and the highest when we assume no correlation across redshift bins.
 The fit probability rises to 96\% when we include emulator errors but neglect correlations across both redshift and scale, underscoring the importance of accurately modeling the correlation structure of emulator errors.